quay/claircore/docs/contributor/logging.md

 ## How to Log

 ### Adding Context
-In a function, use the `baggage` package to add key-value pairs of any relevant context:
+In a function, use `zlog` to add key-value pairs of any relevant context:
 ```go
 {{#include ../logger_test.go:kvs}}
 ```

+Alternatively, the `go.opentelemetry.io/otel/baggage` package can be used for more explicit control around the baggage values.

 ### Logging style